kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Responsible Integration

-Limit automated decisions.
+Limit automated decisions
-Log and audit use.
+Log and audit use
 Explain limitations

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.